KevinFlanagan7/PP5-Golf-Shop/README.md

 -   Within your S3 bucket, create a new folder named `media`.

 -   Upload your media files into this folder and set "Public read access."

+### Stripe

+The GOLFshop uses Stripe as its primary payment system to securely process e-commerce transactions, it was setup by following the steps below:

+-   Go to [stripe.com](https://stripe.com) and create an account.
+Log in to your Stripe dashboard.

+-   From your Stripe dashboard, locate the "API Keys" section under "Developers."
+    -   Retrieve the following keys:
+        -   **STRIPE_PUBLIC_KEY**: Your Publishable Key (starts with `pk`)
+        -   **STRIPE_SECRET_KEY**: Your Secret Key (starts with `sk`)

+-   These keys will be used to authenticate your application with Stripe.

+-   To handle scenarios where a user may close the payment page prematurely, set up Stripe Webhooks to receive real-time payment updates.

+- In your Stripe dashboard:
+    -   Navigate to "Developers" and select "Webhooks."
+    -   Click "Add Endpoint."
+    -   Enter your endpoint URL (e.g., `https://pp5-golf-shop-a06971bbe403.herokuapp.com/wh/`).
+    -   Select "Receive all events" to capture all relevant payment events.
+    -   Click "Add Endpoint" to complete the process.

+- This will generate a new key:
+    -   STRIPE_WH_SECRET: Your Webhook Signing Secret.

+- Configure settings.py with Stripe settings and add keys to config vars on Heroku.

+#### Testing Payments

+-   Stripe provides a test mode to simulate payment transactions.

+-   Use the following test card details for interactive testing:
+    -   **Card Number:** `4242 4242 4242 4242`
+    -   **Expiry Date:** Any valid future date
+    -   **CVC:** Any three-digit number
+    -   **Other Fields:** Use any value for other fields.

 ### Heroku